mamustafa/Getting-and-Cleaning-Data-Course-Project/README.md

 3. run_analysis.R: R script to transform raw data set in a tidy one

-#data processing with run_analysis.R Script
+#Data processing with run_analysis.R Script

 Downloads the dataset from the URL mentioned above and unzips it to create UCI HAR Dataset folder